Splunk Cloud Platform

 time() The time that eval function was computed.
 The time will be different for each event, based on when the event was processed.
 Date and Time functions

-toarray(<value>) Converts a field to an array value.
+toarray(<value>) Converts a value to an array value.
 Conversion functions

-tobool(<value>) Converts a field to a boolean value.
+tobool(<value>) Converts a value to a Boolean value.
 Conversion functions

-todouble(<field>, <base>) Converts a field to the equivalent double value of the field, if any.
+todouble(<field>, <base>) Converts a value to the equivalent double value of the field, if any.
 The second argument specifies the numeric base used to convert strings.
 Conversion functions

-toint(<value>, <base>) Converts a field to the equivalent integer value of the field, if any.
+toint(<value>, <base>) Converts a value to the equivalent integer value of the field, if any.
 The second argument specifies the numeric base used to convert strings.
 Conversion functions

 tonumber(<str>,<base>) Converts a string to a number.
 Conversion functions

-toobject(<value>) Converts a field to the equivalent object value of the field, if any.
+toobject(<value>) Converts a value to the equivalent object value of the field, if any.
 Conversion functions

 tostring(<value>,<format>) Converts the input, such as a number or a Boolean value, to a string.
 Conversion functions